Monday, April 21, 2014

 Stony Brook University alumni and field professionals in the area of sustainability and green industries lead a moderated discussion on careers in a dynamic and quickly growing field.
 Hosted by the Sustainability Studies Department at Stony Brook University in collaboration with the Alumni Association and the Career Center.

-Jason Rubin, Environmental Design, Policy, & Planning, BA, Graduated 5/12
+Shawn Nuzzo, Environmental Design, Policy, and Planning, BA, Graduating 5/13

 Humanities 1006, 4:00 pm